isygo-dev/01-wams-stack/09-service-stack-storage/README.md

     - Includes retry logic and input validation.
 - **Implementation Details**:
     - Uses `S3Client` from the AWS SDK with path-style access, similar to Ceph.
-    - Throws `GarageObjectException` for error handling.
+  - Throws `S3BuketException` for error handling.
     - Simplified versioning support (assumes versioning is not enabled by default).
 - **Use Case**: Ideal for self-hosted, lightweight, and geo-distributed storage setups.